 Avoid "all-in-one" medications that combine drugs to tackle many symptoms.
 Instead, choose single medications only for those symptoms you're struggling with.

-Also, avoid taking the following unless specifically recommended by your doctor.
-These can increase risks for some pregnancy problems.
+You should also avoid taking the following medications unless they’re specifically recommended by your doctor.
+These can increase risks for some pregnancy problems:

 - ibuprofen (Motrin, Advil, and others)